laravel/docs/eloquent.md

 <a name="replicating-models"></a>
 ## Replicating Models

-You may create an unsaved copy of a model instance using the `replicate` method.
-This is particularly useful when you have model instances that share many of the same attributes:
+You may create an unsaved copy of an existing model instance using the `replicate` method.
+This method is particularly useful when you have model instances that share many of the same attributes:

+    use App\Models\Address;

-    $shipping = App\Models\Address::create([
+    $shipping = Address::create([
         'type' => 'shipping',
         'line_1' => '123 Example Street',
         'city' => 'Victorville',